RJ/relflow/README.md

 relflow
 =======

-Relflow is a release workflow utility for erlang projects that use [rebar3](https://github.com/rebar/rebar3).
+Relflow is a release workflow utility for erlang projects that use git and [rebar3](https://github.com/rebar/rebar3).
 It automates the boring bits of generating a reluppable erlang release, namely: